sensu/sensu-docs/content/sensu-go/5.7/reference/tokens.md

 When a check is scheduled to be executed by an agent, it first goes through a token substitution step.
 The agent replaces any tokens with matching attributes from the entity definition, and then the check is executed.
 Invalid templates or unmatched tokens will return an error, which is logged and sent to the Sensu backend message transport.
 Checks with token matching errors will not be executed.

-Token substitution is only supported for the [`command` attribute][7] of a check definition, and only [entity attributes][4] are available for substitution.
-Available attributes will always have [string values](#token-data-type-limitations), such as labels and annotations.

 ## Managing entity labels

 You can use token substitution with any defined [entity attributes][4], including custom labels.